PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 **Direct drive version**

-requirements: 5 stepper motor controls and drivers(X,Y,Z,E,MSU_E), 1 GPIO pin(servo control) and access to 12V (servo power)
+requirements: 5 stepper motor controls and drivers(X,Y,Z,E,MSU_E), 1 GPIO pin(servo control) and access to 12V (servo power),

+This setup is a bit more complicated, it is recommended that you get your setup working in a bowden configuration before attempting this.

 **Direct drive version linked extruders**

 requirements: servo idler: 4 stepper motor controls and drivers(X,Y,Z,(E and E_MSU combined)), 1 GPIO pin (servo control) and access to 12V (servo power)

 This is the same version as the direct drive one with the only difference being that the extruder on both the MSU and the actual extruder will be connected to the same driver meaning that a lot more logic needs to be implemented in order to never have both of them running at the same time, since they have different steps per mm meaning that if we run them at the same time one will be fighting against the other.
-This setup should be chosen if your board doesn't allow you to run the previous setup.
+This setup should be chosen if your board doesn't allow you to run the previous setup, and it is highly recommended that you get your setup working in a bowden configuration before starting this.

 ## **Before you attempt to build this:**

 This guide is currently meant for more advanced user, comfortable with Marlin configuration and with a bit of programming experience.
 The models may still need work and are not final.
 You will need to do a lot of tuning before you get everything going, parts modification may be required, and you will almost certainly need to do some troubleshooting.
 If you are still reading this and want to build this for yourself, I highly recommend you join the discord server (you will find it in the readme file).
 There is a help channel in there specifically to answer any questions or issues you have while building the MSU.

 There are also a few things to know before deciding to build this upgrade.
-I don’t take any responsibility regarding your actions, this is still a prototype and requires heavy modifications of your printer, which could result in permanent damage, which is a risk that you should be willing to take if attempting this build.
+I don’t take any responsibility regarding your actions, this is still a prototype and requires heavy modifications of your printer, which could result in permanent damage, which is a risk that you should be willing to take when attempting this build.

 There will also be improvements that may require extra parts in the future, you should be easily able to transition from this version to the newer ones, but this will add extra costs.